10 Insider Tips for Completing a Winning MBA Application

 If your chosen MBA program offers multiple round deadlines for admission, do your best to apply by the first or second round deadlines.
 As schools accept more applicants, merit-based scholarship funds dwindle.
 The longer you wait to apply, the lesser chance you have of earning a scholarship.
 The Carlson MBA Program automatically considers all applicants for academic scholarships, but the funds are awarded on a rolling basis.

-When you write your personal statement, you need not be a novelist or a comedian—just be yourself.
-Answer the stated question in the clearest way possible, and be honest.
-Your personal statement should be tailored to each school you apply to.
-The Carlson MBA admissions team uses your personal statement to determine whether the program is a good fit for your career goals, and whether your background and experience will be an asset to fellow students in the MBA community.
+When you write your personal statement and respond in your video essay, you need not be a novelist or a comedian—just be yourself.
+Answer the stated questions in the clearest way possible, and be honest.
+Your personal statement and video essay, if required, should be tailored to each school you apply to.
+The Carlson MBA admissions team uses both admissions requirements to determine whether the program is a good fit for your career goals, and whether your background and experience will be an asset to fellow students in the MBA community.

 4. Establish your timeline